gabrielmastrilli/Estim_Hyperuniformity/companion_paper/readme.md

 ### Content of the scripts

 - ``figure_explanations.py``correspond to Figure 1, that provides examples of estimation of the hyperuniformity exponent of Ginibre point process and RSA point process.
+It use pre-computed realisation of these two point process, that have been stored in the [./data](./data) folder.

--   ``figure_box_perturbed_lattice.py`` correspond to Figure 2, that study the distribution of the estimator of the hyperuniformity exponent when considering perturbed lattice.
+-   ``figure_box_perturbed_lattice.py`` correspond to Figure 2, that studies the distribution of the estimator of the hyperuniformity exponent when considering perturbed lattice.
+First part of the script generate the data that have been stored in the [./data](./data) folder.
+Second part create the Figure 2.

-- `compute_wavelet_transforms(Phi, J,  i_min, i_max)`: compute the curve $`j \in J \mapsto \mathcal{C}(j)`$ used for estimating the hyperuniformity exponent (refer to Section 4.1 of the companion paper) with the point pattern Phi, using the set of scale J and centered Hermites wavelets of indexes with components between i_min and i_max -1.

-- `psi(x, n)` : compute the value at x of the n-th one-dimensional Hermite wavelet.
+-   ``table_coverage.py`` correspond to Table 1, that computes the coverage rate for perturbed lattices.
+Data concerning the computed covariance matrices are not on the [./data/cov](./data/cov) due to their size, but  are available uppon request.

+  - ``figure_match.py`` correspond to Figure 3, that study the distribution of the estimator of the hyperuniformity exponent when considering matching point process.
+First part of the script generate the data that have been stored in the [./data](./data) folder.
+Second part create the Figure 3.

+- ``figure_algae.py`` correspond to Figure 4, that estimate the hyperuniformity exponent for a system of marine algae studied in [''Circular swimming motility and disordered hyperuniform state in an algae system''](https://www.pnas.org/doi/full/10.1073/pnas.2100493118).
+Position of the points are in [./data/point_patterns](./data/point_patterns) folder